 We try to plant trees where people and nature need them most.
-In Ghana, we found the perfect spot.
+Together with TREE AID, we found the perfect spot in Ghana.

 Hundreds of villages in northern Ghana depend on the Daka river for drinking, washing, cooking, and farming.
 But due to deforestation, the river dries out for months on end.
 Planting trees along its banks will help restore the water level.